GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: RESULTS

 \subsection{Experiments and Datasets}

-To evaluate the performance of our model, we conducted experiments on two real-world pedestrian datasets: the ETH/UCY dataset and the Stanford Drone Dataset (SDD).
+To evaluate the performance of our model, we conducted experiments on three public real-world pedestrian datasets: the ETH/UCY dataset, the Stanford Drone Dataset (SDD) and the intersection Drone Dataset (inD).
 These datasets capture the movement of pedestrians from a bird's-eye view perspective and positions are manually annotated.
 The sample rate of datasets is 2.5 FPS.
 Given the pedestrian position of the last $t_h = 8$ frames, the task is to predict the trajectory of the following $t_f = 12$ frames.

-\textbf{Dataset} The ETH/UCY dataset consists of two sub-datasets, ETH~\cite{ETH_2009_ICCV} and UCY~\cite{UCY_2007}, with a total of 5 different scenes: ETH, Hotel, Univ, Zara1 and Zara2.
-Following the common leave-one-scene-out strategy in previous work~\cite{SocialGAN_2018_CVPR, YNet_2021_ICCV, Chen_2022_IROS}, we use four scenes for training and the remaining one for testing.
-Stanford Drone Dataset \cite{SDD_2016_ECCV} is a large-scale dataset that contains 11,216 unique pedestrians on the university campus.
-We use the same dataset split as several recent works \cite{GoalSAR_2022_CVPRW, PECNet_2020_ECCV}: 30 scenes are used for training, and the remaining 17 scenes are used for testing.
+\textbf{Datasets} The ETH/UCY~\cite{ETH_2009_ICCV, UCY_2007} dataset consists of 5 scenes: ETH, Hotel, Univ, Zara1, and Zara2.
+Following the common leave-one-scene-out strategy in previous work~\cite{SocialGAN_2018_CVPR, YNet_2021_ICCV}, we use four scenes for training and the remaining one for testing.
+SDD~\cite{SDD_2016_ECCV} is a large-scale dataset that contains 11,216 unique pedestrians on the university campus.
+We use the same dataset split as several recent works \cite{GoalSAR_2022_CVPRW, PECNet_2020_ECCV}: 30 scenes are used for training, and the remaining 17 scenes are used for testing. inD~\cite{ind_IV_2020} includes 4 different intersection scenes in German and we follow the same evaluation protocol applied in ~\cite{GoalSAR_2022_CVPRW, ACVRNN_2021, gsgformer_2023gsgformer}, where only pedestrian trajectories are retained and split into train, validation, and test sets by a 70\%/10\%/20\% portion.

 \textbf{Evaluation Metrics} Average Displacement Error (ADE) measures the average Euclidean distance between the ground truth and the predicted positions of the entire future trajectory, while Final Displacement Error (FDE) considers only the Euclidean distance between the final positions.
-Since our model generates multi-model predictions for stochastic future, we report the best-of-$N$ ADE and FDE of the predictions.
-To keep simplicity, we use ADE$_N$ and FDE$_N$ to represent the best-of-$N$ ADE and FDE of the predictions in the tables.
+Since our model generates multi-model predictions for stochastic future, we report the best-of-$N$ ADE and FDE of the predictions, denoted as ADE$_N$ and FDE$_N$.